Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages

-We solved the model with $\alpha=1\%$ to build the bounds $(L_{N,M},U_{N^{\prime}})$, 30 replications ($M$), 100 optimization scenarios ($N$), and 2000 evaluation scenarios ($N^{\prime}$).
-It was implemented in Python with Gurobi v9.5.2 and a high-performance computing cluster (30 CPU cores, 46GB RAM) to solve replications.
-To evaluate result consistency, we performed five base case runs; we observed identical first-stage decisions and optimality gaps below 2\%.
-Computational time averaged 3441s (57.4 min) with standard deviation of 340s (5.7 min).
+We solve the model with $\alpha=1\%$ to build the bounds ($L,U$), 30 replications ($M$), 300 optimization scenarios ($N$), and 3000 evaluation scenarios ($N^{\prime}$). \textit{M} is determined based on the number of cores available for parallel computing and reference values from literature, e.g., \cite{Gangammanavar2021}. $N$ is calibrated considering the optimality gap estimator ($\varepsilon$), variance ($\hat{\sigma}_{\bar{z}_{N,M}}^2$), and the consistency of optimal first-stage decisions across replications.
+The implementation is in Python with Gurobi v10.0.1 and a high-performance computing cluster (30 CPU cores, 46GB RAM).
+To evaluate result consistency, we perform five base case runs; we observe optimality gaps below 2\% and similar first-stage decisions.
+Computational time averages 2877s (48 min) with a standard deviation of 171s (2.8 min).

-First, we present the base case results in Section \ref{Sec:ResultsBC}, reflecting current conditions.
-In Section \ref{Sec:ExpBan}, we consider the effects of emerging geopolitical risks and misspecified risk conditions.
-We discuss results when there are no alliances in Section \ref{Sec:Alliances}.
-In Section \ref{Sec:Price}, we explore pricing policies to support broader access, and in Section \ref{Sec:Back}, we evaluate back-shoring plants to the US.
-Practical insights are discussed in Section \ref{Sec:insights}, and sensitivity analyses are in the supplementary materials.
+To evaluate the potential effects of geopolitical strain on company performance and drug shortages, we conduct the following experiments.
+We study current conditions in Section \ref{Sec:ResultsBC} and emerging risks of geopolitical strain in Section \ref{Sec:ExpBan}.
+In Sections \ref{Sec:Price}--\ref{Sec:Alliances}, we consider the effects of policies from external stakeholders seeking to reduce drug shortages.
+These include price increases, back-shoring, and strategic alliances.
+In Section \ref{Sec:VSS}, we present the value of including uncertainty in supply chain design.
+We discuss practical insights in Section \ref{Sec:insights} and present sensitivity analyses in the supplementary materials.

-\subsection{\emph{Base case results}}
+\subsection{Base case results}

-Historical data indicates relatively low risks of export bans.
-We present base case conditions using this data (supplementary materials), in which the average probability of allowing exports considering all countries is 0.977, and geopolitical strain can occur when the average global capacity to produce raw materials is lower than $\tilde{r}=80\%$.
+First, we present base case conditions using status quo estimates of geopolitical conditions.
+The average probability of allowing exports of all countries $\big (\frac{1}{|K|}\sum_{k \in K}\rho_{k}^{\prime} \big )$ is 0.977, and geopolitical strain may occur when the weighted average global capacity to produce raw materials is lower than $\tilde{r}=80\%$.